Kuurosu/inner_peace/README.md

 After I had the initial site and styling applied for desktop.
 I deployed the page to GitHub pages.
 The live version can be found here - https://kuurosu.github.io/inner_peace/

 ## Credits

+### Acknowledgements

+- I'd like to thank my mentor Brian Macharia who assisted me with code reviews and giving ideas on more appropriate layouts.

 ### Content